JackDca/Mailpilewiki/FAQ---Basic-Questions.md

 There is no such thing!
 Mailpile is software you run on you computer, not an e-mail service provider.
 So you can just use the e-mail addresses you have already, or sign up for a new one somewhere.

+### Can I get a cool @mailpile.is email address?

+No, unfortunately those are currently only for our core team members & company.
+This may change in the future, or it may not.
+Absolutely no promises on this!

 ### Can I still Donate?

 Yes, we would love for you to [support us](https://mailpile.is/donate/).